 Further, as a preliminary point, a small number of participants have raised the issue of the effects of sea-level rise on basepoints and maritime entitlements.
 Whilst these are very important issues, Timor-Leste is of the view that these are not at the crux of these proceedings.
-The focus of these proceedings should, however, be on the
+The focus of these proceedings should, however, be on the environmental issues that are at the core of the questions and which most States have expressed views upon.

-15 This brings me to my next point.
-Timor-Leste submits the interpretation of UNCLOS

-- 16 is informed by other rules of international law.
-The customary rules of treaty - 17 interpretation, as reflected in articles 31 to 33 of the Vienna Convention on the Law - 18 of Treaties, sets that out.
-Article 31(3)(c) particulary prescribes that when - 19 interpreting a treaty, "any relevant rules of international law applicable in the relation - 20 between the [States]" be taken into account together with its context. - 21
+This brings me to my next point.
+Timor-Leste submits the interpretation of UNCLOS is informed by other rules of international law.
+The customary rules of treaty interpretation, as reflected in articles 31 to 33 of the Vienna Convention on the Law of Treaties, set that out.
+12 Article 31(3)(c) particularly prescribes that when interpreting a treaty, "any relevant rules of international law applicable in the relations between the [States]" be taken into account together with its context.
+13

-As the Tribunal well knows, this approach is considered "well established" by

-- 23 international courts and tribunals, including, specifically, with respect to the content - of article 192 of UNCLOS, which is informed by "other applicable rules of international law". - 26
+As the Tribunal well knows, this approach is considered "well established" by international courts and tribunals, including, specifically, with respect to the content of article 192 of UNCLOS, which is informed by "other applicable rules of international law".14

-27 Relatedly, not only may the Tribunal apply "other rules of international law not 28 incompatible" with UNCLOS, in the words of article 293, it should furthermore adopt 29 an interpretation of UNCLOS that coincides with other applicable obligations of 30 States Parties "to the extent possible", over an interpretation that creates conflicting 31 obligations for States.
+Relatedly, not only may the Tribunal apply "other rules of international law not incompatible" with UNCLOS, in the words of UNCLOS article 293, it should furthermore adopt an interpretation of UNCLOS that coincides with other applicable obligations of States Parties "to the extent possible", over an interpretation that creates conflicting obligations for States.
 This is often a principle referred to as "harmonization" or "harmonious interpretation".
-If harmonization is not possible, the law of treaties 32 33 dictates that between two treaties on the same subject matter at least, the later 34 treaty prevails.
+15 If harmonization is not possible, the law of treaties dictates that between two treaties on the same subject matter at least, the later treaty prevails.
+16